sharonjr/rapid-prototyping-with-streamlit/M1/L1/Lab1/README.md

 #  M1 L1 Lab 1 - Interact with Final Demo

-In this first lab, you'll interact with the final demo app that we'll build out in this course.
+In this first lab, you'll interact with the final demo app that we'll build out in this course, which is a dashboard app for the customer reviews subset of the Avalanche data set.

 🕹️ The **App** is accessible at: [https://avalanche.streamlit.app](https://avalanche.streamlit.app)